You probably spend at least some of your day wiping down counters, scrubbing the grill and cleaning the coffee grinder.

 It may not necessarily be a hack, but having a cleaning caddy is a smart move.
 When all your bottles, rags and other supplies are in one place, it makes it quick and easy to get the work done.

-This isn’t just one cleaning hack.
-It’s six cleaning hacks, most of them very hands-off.
-Here are all the miraculous things a little vinegar can do.
+This isn’t just one cleaning hack, but six.
+Most of them are hands-off.
+Here are a few of the miraculous things a little vinegar can do:

 - Soak the exhaust filters from above your stove in a mixture of vinegar and water to remove the cooked-on gunk.
-After soaking, rinse and return the filters to their rightful place.
+After soaking, rinse and return.

-- Put vinegar in a baggie, and put it on your shower head.
+- Put vinegar in a baggie, and put it on your showerhead.
 Use a rubber band to secure the bag and let it soak to remove buildup.
 Or, remove the showerhead and let it soak in a bowl of vinegar.

-- Cover the bottom of a burned pan with vinegar and water in a pan that’s been burnt.
-You only need enough liquid to cover the burnt part.
-Once it reaches a boil, turn off the heat and let it cool so you don’t burn yourself.
-Then add a couple of tablespoons of baking soda and scrub to make the pot shine again.
+- Cover the bottom of a burned pan with vinegar and water.
+Heat to boiling, and then turn off and let it cool so you don’t burn yourself.
+Add a couple of tablespoons of baking soda, and scrub to make the pan shine again.

 - Pull an old sock over your hand, spritz with vinegar and use it to wipe down dirty blinds.